Arumugamthangavel/Containerized-Java-Deployment-Pipeline/ansible/ansible.md

 ## Objective

 * Create an Ansible Controller and Managed Nodes
-* Configure one Ubuntu Controller and two Managed Nodes
+* Configure one AWS Linux Controller and Three Managed Nodes
 * Test Ansible connectivity using SSH
 * Execute ad-hoc commands from the controller